Cherreads

 Finally, light appeared ahead.

-Through a narrow crack, stars shimmered in the night —
+Through a narrow crack, the night stars shimmered —

 their cold glow like the last spark of hope.